mhhollomon/codevamping-blog/content/article/dns-nirvana/index.md

 browsers) are supposed to reject a certificate if it is issued by a CA other than the ones on the list.

-Netlify uses [Let's Encrypt](https://letsencrypt.org) or most of the customer side domains.
+Netlify uses [Let's Encrypt](https://letsencrypt.org) for most of the customer side domains.
 The certificates issued are for both the apex domain (codevamping.com) as well as a wildcard for all subdomains (*.codevamping.com).
 The CAA records needs to give `letsencrypt.org` autority for both